mancrurod/script_spotycai/README.md

 ![Header Image](banner.png)

-# Spotycai Song Downloader
+# 🎵 Spotycai Song Downloader

-This project is an automated tool to download album songs from the Spotycai website.
-It uses Selenium to navigate the website, extract the URLs of the songs in MP3 format, and download them to a specific folder.
-Additionally, it uses `eyed3` to embed album covers into the downloaded MP3 files.
+An automated tool to download album songs from the Spotycai website.
+This project uses Selenium to navigate the website, extract song URLs in MP3 format, and download them to a specific folder.
+Additionally, it embeds album covers into the downloaded MP3 files using `eyed3`.

+---

+## 🚀 Features

+- Automates album song downloads from Spotycai.
+- Embeds album covers into MP3 files.
+- Organizes downloaded albums into structured folders.

+---

-## Requirements
+## 🛠️ Requirements

+Ensure you have the following installed:

 - Python 3.x
 - Selenium